|Jose Mourinho's first major trophy; 2002-2003 UEFA Cup with Porto|

 CM: Esteban Cambiasso (Argentina/Inter Milan)

 During his professional career, Cambiasso has won 23 official titles (as of the end of 2011), being the Argentine footballer with most honours in history, one more than Alfredo Di Stéfano.
-The majority of his titles were won during his ten seasons at Internazionale, including five Scudetti and the 2009–10 UEFA Champions League.
-A full international since 2000, Cambiasso won 52 caps for Argentina, and represented the country at the 2006 World Cup, at the 2005 Confederations Cup, and at the Copa América in 2007 and 2011.
+The majority of his titles were won during his ten seasons at Inter Milan, including five Scudetti and the 2010 Champions League.
+He won 52 caps for Argentina, and represented the country at the 2006 World Cup, at the 2005 Confederations Cup, and at the Copa América in 2007 and 2011.

 Lampard was the all-time leading scorer for Chelsea. he started his career with West Ham before joining Chelsea in 2001.
 He won the Champions' League in 2012 and 3 Preimership with Chelsea.
 He was runner-up at FIFA Player of the Year in 2015.
 In 2014, he made a controversial move to Manchester City through a loan deal from NY City FC.
 For England, he was a key player from 1999 and 2014.
 The Lampard-Gerrard debate was a hot topic throughout his career with England.